quyin/Preview-PDF-Compression-Filters/README.md

 1. Open Finder
 2. Choose from menu: Go => Go to Folder, or press Cmd-Shift-G
-3. Go to /Library by inputting "/Library" in the dialog, and press Enter
+3. Enter "/Library" in the dialog, and press Enter.
+This brings you to /Library
-4. Copy Filter in this folder into /Library; your password will be asked
+4. Copy `Filter` in this repo into /Library (i.e., afterwards there will be a new folder /Library/Filter containing a set of `*.qfilter` files); your password will be asked
 5. Done!
 Restart Preview to use the newly installed filters

-Acknowledgement:
+#### Acknowledgement

 Originally from https://discussions.apple.com/message/6109398